oldrev/tids/README.md

 ![Demo](gallery/demo.png)

-**If this project is helpful to you, please consider leaving a star.**
+**If this project is helpful to you, please consider leaving a star⭐, you know the drill.**

 ## Disclaimer